dragonchain/dragonchain/docs/smart-contracts.md

 Since Dragonchain is a hybrid permissioned / public ledger, it's assumed that smart contracts are written and signed by trusted parties.
 This loosens requirements that would apply to a public blockchain since your smart contracts only run on trusted nodes.
-As such, Dragonchain doesn't require a proprietary VM and associated languages for executing smart contracts avoiding the notion of gas and cost per instruction altogether.
+As such, Dragonchain doesn't require a proprietary VM and associated custom languages for executing smart contracts avoiding the notion of _gas_ and _cost per instruction_ altogether.
 This is suitable for business-critical applications since operational costs are fixed and independent of currency speculation while still providing a cryptographically secured immutable database environment.